wedeling/FabUQCampaign/Tutorial_ADE.md

 # EasyVVUQ Stochastic Collocation tutorial
 This tutorial describes how to create a Stochastic Collocation EasyVVUQ campaign.
-Creating a Polynomial Chaos campaign is very similar, and we indicate below where the code must be modified if Polynomial Choas is preferred.
+Creating a Polynomial Chaos campaign is very similar, and we indicate below where the code must be modified if Polynomial Chaos is preferred.

 ## Explanation of files
 + `tests/test_SC.py` (from EasyVVUQ root directory): the complete example script which is described below in detail.